martinovich89/ft_server/README.md

 Now that you have these files/dirs, let's edit your Dockerfile :

 https://grafikart.fr/tutoriels/dockerfile-636 for FR video tutorial.
-Our Dockerfile in this step will be almost identical to this ! https://takacsmark.com/dockerfile-tutorial-by-example-dockerfile-best-practices-2018/ for EN tutorial on Alpine distribution.
+Our Dockerfile in this step will be almost identical to this so I encourage anyone just look at what he did even without the sound ! https://takacsmark.com/dockerfile-tutorial-by-example-dockerfile-best-practices-2018/ for EN tutorial on Alpine distribution.
 There are many tips in there, and I suggest anyone to watch this if you can understand english. https://www.youtube.com/watch?v=XiGUu3q2Mwo this video explains various basic dockerfile commands, for those who want further explanations.
 If you have watched all three videos, you will probably understand this :